On this page

 What types of contributions are non-concessional?

-From 1 July 2017, there are several types of non-concessional (after-tax) contributions:
+There are several types of non-concessional (after-tax) contributions:

 What is the non-concessional contributions cap?

 There are annual caps (or limits) on the amount of non-concessional contributions you can make into your super account.
+This annual cap increases in line with indexation of the concessional (before-tax) contributions cap.

-Non-concessional contributions caps in previous financial years
+Non-concessional contributions caps in the current and previous financial years

 Income year | Amount of cap* |